prepsure/team-create-hats/readme.md

 * Wear up to 10 accessories
 * Import accessories from your Roblox character
 * Toggle local visibilty of accessories
-* Change individual accessory properties like offset, scale, and rotation method
+* Change individual accessory properties like offset, scale, rotation, and particles being enabled
+* Choose if offset and rotation are relative to the camera's orientation or the world's
 * Preview your character from a 3rd person perspective